 Trains run very frequently from London, Liverpool, Birmingham and many other UK destinations.
 The main railway station, Manchester Piccadilly is close to gay scene and most of our hotel recommendations.

-Getting around Manchester is affordable and convenient – thanks to a fantastic tram system, Metrolink, and its extensive network around the city.
-There’s also a good network of buses and plenty of taxi.
+Getting around Manchester is affordable and convenient thanks to a fantastic tram system, Metrolink, and its extensive network around the city.
+There’s also a good network of buses and plenty of taxis available.

-There is a wide range of accommodation near the city centre.
-Our Gay Manchester Hotels page highlights some of the best-rated and most popular hotels near the gay village.
+There are many great hotels in and around Manchester’s Gay Village.
+Our Gay Manchester Hotels page highlights some of the best-rated and most popular hotels the city.

 There is a myriad of museums, abundance of art, profusion of popular culture and lots of nightlife in and around Canal Street.